Yair Vardi

-Yair Vardi is an Israeli dancer and choreographer, a member of the second generation of the Batsheva Dance Company.
-He is the Director of the Suzanne Dellal Centre for Dance and Theatre.
+Yair Vardi (יאיר ורדי; 29 May 1948 – 25 May 2025) was an Israeli dancer and choreographer who was a member of the second generation of the Batsheva Dance Company.
+He was the Director of the Suzanne Dellal Centre for Dance and Theatre.

-Biography
+Life and career

 Vardi was born in May 1948, in Kibbutz Kfar Blum in the Upper Galilee.
 In 1977 he was awarded the Kinor David Prize.
-He danced with Ballet Rambert in London and later started his own company, English Dance Theatre, as well as a center for dance called Dancity in Newcastle, England.
+He danced with Ballet Rambert in London and later started his own company, English Dance Theatre, as well as a center for dance called Dance City in Newcastle, England.
 After 12 years away from Israel, he returned to become the Director of the Suzanne Dellal Centre upon its founding.

+Vardi died on 25 May 2025, at the age of 76.

 Awards

-Vardi has been awarded numerous distinctions, among them:
+Vardi was awarded numerous distinctions, among them: